mattmcfad/git-101/README.md

 ```

-* grabs all code & new branches, basically gets everything from remote
+* updates all the branches for a remote, (new or deleted)

 ### pulling from a specific branch